Squelch: XTCSS

 XTCSS is the newest signalling technique, and provides 99 codes with the added advantage of "silent operation".
 XTCSS-fitted radios are purposed to enjoy more privacy and flexibility of operation.
 XTCSS is implemented as a combination of CTCSS and in-band signalling.

 Uses

 Squelch was invented first and is still in wide use in two-way radio.
 Squelch of any kind is used to indicate loss of signal, which is used to keep commercial and amateur radio repeaters from continually transmitting.
 Since a carrier squelch receiver cannot tell a valid carrier from a spurious signal (noise, etc.), CTCSS is often used as well, as it avoids false keyups.
 Use of CTCSS is especially helpful on congested frequencies or on frequency bands prone to skip and during band openings.

 Professional wireless microphones use squelch to avoid reproducing noise when the receiver does not receive enough signal from the microphone.
-Most professional models have adjustable squelch, usually set with a screwdriver adjustment or front-panel control on the receiver.
+Most professional models have adjustable squelch, usually set with front-panel control on the receiver.